Alpha-1787/Public-Data-SQL-Queries/README.md

 # Public-Data-SQL-Queries

 The repo contains various SQL queries for exploring the various public data sets that are available through GCP.
+Majority of them have minimal filter, so that they can be used in conjunction with Tableau for visualization purposes.